andspi/TidyWearable/CodeBook.md

 > These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-## Data used
-As per instruction only the variables listing means and standard deviations were used.

-a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.

 ## Transformation
 The steps taken in the "run_analysis.R" script are: